-Join Mexican, London-based photographer and ICP alum Alinka Echeverría for an evening presentation of her most recent projects followed by a conversation with ICP consulting curator Maya Benton.
+Join Mexican artist and ICP alum Alinka Echeverría for an evening presentation of her most recent projects followed by a conversation with ICP consulting curator Maya Benton.

 Echeverría will present her most recent work, Nicephora, a four-year project based on her BMW Art and Culture Residency at the Musée Nicéphore Niépce where she deployed a rigorous, research-based approach to explore the male and colonial gaze from the inception of the photographic medium.
 Using interdisciplinary methods that include collages, three dimensional renderings and sculptural work, immersive sound installation, photography, assemblage, and moving image works, Echeverría reflects on how constructed images of women have been carried through time by way of visual codes and early photographic printing techniques.